 If you have a dog marking in the house, Friedman said it’s important to supervise him during the training process.

 - Keeping the dog on a leash and near you or even “attached” to you

 - Tethering the leash to a stationary object but still supervising

 3. If you see the dog about to mark, tell him no.

-She said it’s best to teach your dog to go to a specific spot outside, and you should take him out to that spot every time.
+She also said that it’s best to teach your dog to go to a specific spot outside and then take him out to that spot every time.

 “Dogs do behaviors that suit them, and if marking in the house is not discouraged, they will assume that doing so is an appropriate and OK behavior,” she said.

 4. Use a product called a belly band.